nguyendan07/meantodos/README.md

-# meantodos
+# MEAN Todos App
-MEAN Todos App
+Using MongoDB, Express, Angularjs 2, and Node.js